Yugabdh/spring-notes/0_Basic_terms/0_1_Dependency_Injection/README.md

 In Spring containers, we outsource instantiation of objects (using spring containers) and these instantiated objects are assigned to dependent object variables with the help of a certain configuration.

 ### Benifits of Dependency Injection
-- Lose coupling: As we can change configuration any time, we can achive lose coupling.
+- Loose coupling: As we can change configuration any time, we can achive loose coupling.

 - We get much modular code.